Date Adopted: 2 October 2013

 Return to School

-The School Crisis Team should prepare a “School Suicide Prevention Protocol and Action Plan Form” (Policy JLDBA
+The School Crisis Team should prepare a “School Suicide Prevention Protocol and Action Plan Form” (Policy JLDBA – E2) prior to the return to school of a student that has attempted suicide.

-Suicide Death/Serious Injury in School
+Suicide Death / Serious Injury in School

 Post-Crisis Intervention